LiteralLySugaR/Hoi4MapCreatorTool/README.md

 ## 1.9 Main | Convert To String Category class

 Used by `category` command and it converts Category ID to string value.

+## 2.0 State History Entry | History Entry Tool
+The second manipulation tool that is base for every changes in state's history entry.
+### Supported Commands (1.6.1)

+- help <entries>
+Same as `help` command anywhere, will show this list without detailed explanations. "entries" is optional (or again, situational) and will show all available entries.

+- resourcesentry
+Access **Resources Entry Tool**.